 Using painter’s tape, arrange each paper frame template on the wall starting with all the large frames first, filling in the spaces with smaller frames.

-Make necessary adjustments with the kraft paper templates (because they’re so much easier to move) until you’re happy with the arrangement.
-Plus they leave far fewer holes in the wall!
+Make necessary adjustments, moving around the kraft paper templates (because they’re so much easier to move) until you’re happy with the arrangement.

 05. Measure for hangers

 For each frame, measure the location of the hanger on the back.
-Then measure and mark the coordinating hanger onto the coordinating paper frame.
+Then measure and mark the hanger placement onto the coordinating paper frame.

 06. Affix your hanger